Capgemini/xrm-datamigration-xrmtoolbox/README.md

 4. To save the new or updated import config file, click on 'Save'.
  ![Save Import Configs](images/SaveImportConfigs.png "Save Import Configs")

-Once the import config is generated, the import JSON file will be generated at the specified location.
+Your import configs file will be saved at the specified location.

 Below shows an example import config file: